Uses the prompt words: chocolate – movie-tickets – cactus – eyepatch – strap-on – poopastrophy – fluff – dead rat – grumpy – yuck

 The pair seemed more like friends than a couple, and the way Mr. Delectable drooled over Captain Jack Sparrow in the Dead Men Tell No Tales framed and signed poster he and Kenton were both bidding on went far beyond what a straight fan would display.

 So yeah, he was upping the bid again this early in the game in hopes of catching the man’s notice and using their shared pursuit as a conversation starter—at least see if Mr. Milk-Chocolate-Brown-Eyes might be interested in him, too.
-He placed his auction identification sticker on the paper and wrote in a ten-dollar bid.
+He placed his auction identification sticker on the paper and wrote in a ten-dollar increase to the current bid.
 Judging by the guy’s well-worn although still respectable business-casual wear, his budget might be limited, so Kenton didn’t want to knock him out of the running before getting the chance to connect.

 Kenton pointedly avoided looking in the cute guy’s direction as he walked back to where a group of his customers stood talking.
 He didn’t want to be too obvious, but he stood so his peripheral vision would alert him to activity near the coveted poster.